Deterministic conditionals

 encourage those authors to use this construct more sparingly.
 In our

-is rarely required.
+experience, the use of IF-THEN-ELSE is rarely required.
 Many things can be

 done with Boolean operators, which provide more structure in

 TLA+ code than in programming languages.
-We recommend using IF-THEN-ELSE
+We recommend using IF-THEN-ELSE to

 compute predicate-dependent values, not to structure code.

-is considered deterministic in this
+Warning 2: CASE is considered deterministic in this

-section, as it is defined with the CHOOSE
+section, as it is defined with the CHOOSE operator in

 Specifying Systems, Section 16.1.4.

-should only be used when all of its guards are mutually exclusive.
+For this reason, CASE should only be used when all of its guards are mutually exclusive.

-Given all the intricacies of CASE
+Given all the intricacies of CASE,

-we recommend using nested IF-THEN-ELSE
+we recommend using nested IF-THEN-ELSE instead.

 Deterministic IF-THEN-ELSE